Erika Rose Cramton Barnes ('00)

 After returning from his year in Bolivia, Mr. Walker started his own small business in his dorm room in Evins Hall.
 He sold blinds and plantation shutters to customers from Cookeville to Knoxville.
 Since he had worked in this industry all through high school with some family-friends who owned a blind/shutter factory, he chose to keep it going during college to earn "travel money."

 Mr. Walker attended three of Dr. Richard Finch's infamous Latin America Trips (Guatemala, Honduras, Costa Rica, Nicaragua, Bolivia and Peru) during his college years.
 For his internship, Mr. Walker partnered with a local entrepreneur in Franklin, TN who owns some corporations, many dealing in international affairs.
-He travelled to Italy three separate times as part of this internship and got to work shoulder-to- shoulder with Anthony Robbins on several occasions.
+He traveled to Italy three separate times as part of this internship and got to work shoulder-to- shoulder with Anthony Robbins on several occasions.
 After graduating in 2001, Mr. Walker bought a house in Franklin and continued running his business full time out of the house.

 Louise Elin Holmvik ('02)